Bridging massive and massless schemes for soft gluon resummation in heavy-flavour production in $e^+e^-$ collisions: Introduction

 Two approaches are commonly used for QCD calculations involving heavy flavours.
 In the massive scheme, heavy quarks are treated as on-shell massive particles, retaining full mass-dependent kinematics.
 This method has enabled calculations up to NNLO precision \cite{Czakon:2013goa,Catani:2019iny,Catani:2020kkl,Catani:2022mfv,Buonocore:2022pqq, Buonocore:2023ljm}, further combined with soft-gluon, high-energy, and transverse momentum resummations \cite{Cacciari:2011hy,Gaggero:2022hmv,Catani:1990eg, Ball:2001pq, Catani:2014qha}.
 By contrast, in the massless scheme, the mass is retained only as the regulator of collinear divergences and powers of $m^2/q^2$, with $m$ the mass of the heavy quark and $q$ the hard scale of the process, are systematically neglected.
 Within this framework, the differential cross-section is factorized in terms of massless partonic coefficient functions convoluted with universal fragmentation functions.
 The latter obey DGLAP evolution equations that allow to resum large logarithms of $m^2/q^2$.
 Unlike the case of light quarks, the initial conditions of the heavy-quark fragmentation functions are perturbatively calculable.
 By construction, they are free of mass logarithms but are affected by soft logarithms that should be resummed.

 Since soft-gluon resummation is available in both the massive and massless schemes, it is natural to consider the possibility of matching these calculations at the resummed level to obtain a theoretical prediction that fully captures both mass and soft logarithms.
 However, as noted in the literature \cite{Gaggero:2022hmv, Aglietti:2006wh, Aglietti:2022rcm, Cacciari:2002re, Corcella:2003ib}, this task is far from straightforward.
 The structure of soft logarithms differs in the two approaches, posing substantial challenges to the development of a consistent all-order matching framework.
 The formalism that allows for the consistent resummation of both mass logarithms and soft logarithms of the Mellin variable $N$ was developed in \cite{Ghira:2023bxr} at NLL accuracy (see also~\cite{Aglietti:2006wh, Aglietti:2022rcm}).
 In this paper, we extend the formalism to include the $\ord{\as}$ contribution that does not vanish in the large-$N$ limit, thus reaching the so-called NLL$^\prime$ accuracy.
-This study focuses only on parton-level results, leaving detailed phenomenological analyses for future work.
+Although the framework we develop is rather general, in this paper we consider fragmentation functions in $e^+ e^-$ collisions.
+Furthermore, this study focuses only on parton-level results, leaving detailed phenomenological analyses for future work.

 The paper is organized as follows.
 In Sec.~\ref{sec: hf overview} we review the theoretical framework of soft-gluon resummation for heavy quark production in $e^+ e^-$ annihilation for both massive and massless schemes.
 We also review the non-commutativity of the soft and massless limits and how this can be overcome for the logarithmic structure.
 The calculation that allows us to go beyond NLL accuracy is performed, in momentum space, in Sec.~\ref{sec: our computation}, while its inclusion in the Mellin-space resummed expression is described in Sec.~\ref{sec: numerics}, together with a study of its numerical impact.
 Finally, we draw our conclusions and future prospects in Sec.~\ref{sec: conclusion}.
 Details of the calculations and explicit results are collected in the Appendices.